Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 {nativeTokenBalance \over yTokenTotalSupply}
 $$

-Where `nativeTokenBalance` is the current balance of native token \(e.g. DAI\) in the Vault, Controller and Strategy contracts.
-And `yTokenTotalSupply` is the total supply of the Vault's wrapped Token \(e.g. yDAI\).
+Where `nativeTokenBalance` is the current balance of native token \(e.g. DAI\) in the YeeldBox, Controller and Strategy contracts.
+And `yTokenTotalSupply` is the total supply of the YeeldBox's wrapped Token \(e.g. yDAI\).

 {% tabs %}
 {% tab title="Solidity" %}